 Why do I feel so lonely?
 These words resonate in the hearts of not only singles but all Americans.
 58% of all adults are considered lonely, and minorities are at an even higher risk, with 75% of Hispanics and 68% of African American adults responding as lonely.
-Mental health is impacted by our feelings of loneliness, and we all process that differently.
-It can depend on our temperament and the cultural environment in which we were raised.
+Our feelings of loneliness impact mental health, and we all process that differently.
+It can depend on our temperament and the cultural environment we were raised in.
 Still, what we choose to medicate or address loneliness is even more concerning.
 Here are some ways to have different perspectives on loneliness.

 People don’t fix loneliness

 “No one stood by me the first time I defended myself; all deserted me. … But the Lord stayed with me and gave me strength.”- 2 Timothy 4:16.
 We think people will fix our loneliness, but they won’t.
 No power on this earth will bring comfort beyond understanding (Philippians 4:6).
 When we seek people to fill our loneliness void, we are like the woman at the well whose thirst was never quenched until she encountered Jesus.

 That feeling of desperation, anxiety, emptiness and emotional exhaustion is not for nothing.
 “Come to me, all you who are weary and burdened, and I will give you rest” Matthew 11:28.
 If we never had loneliness, then we would never feel when we are closer to God and complete.
 What we learn along the way in life is that things don’t ever fill this void.
 Houses, cars, pretty spaces, toys, technology, money, and even people.
 Through these experiences of temporary feelings, we can only come to value the wholeness found in accepting Christ.